mscheltienne/nmod-wiki/doc/devices/magstim-bistim.rst

 ~~~~~~~~~

 Intensity is set as a percentage of the maximum stimulator output.
 The intensity should
-be defined based on :ref:`the individual motor threshold <guidelines:Motor threshold>`.
+be defined based on
+:ref:`the individual motor threshold <guidelines_tms:Motor threshold>`.

 Inter-pulse interval
 ~~~~~~~~~~~~~~~~~~~~